SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - To try this, create a demo class named `zcl_demo_abap` and insert the provided code.
 After activation, choose *F9* in ADT to execute the class.
 It may take some time to finish and display the output.
 The example is set up to display the results of the read performance test in the console.

 > **💡 Note**<br>
-> - This example is used for [exploration and experimentation ⚠️](./README.md#%EF%B8%8F-disclaimer).
-It is solely for demonstration purposes, and it is **not** a *tool* for proper and accurate runtime and performance testing.
-Due to its simplified nature, the results may not be entirely accurate.
-However, multiple test runs should reflect the notes below.
+> - This example is for [exploration, experimentation, and demonstration](./README.md#%EF%B8%8F-disclaimer).
+It is not intended for accurate runtime or performance testing and is not a suitable method for such purposes.
+Due to its simplified nature, results may vary and not be entirely accurate, even across multiple runs.
 > - The example concentrates on a few demo internal tables, constructed using various declaration options.
 > - The purpose of this example is to underscore the significance of choosing the right table categories for your internal tables, tailored to your specific use case and the frequency of table access.